oliviabarrick/hone/README.md

 The tool can use Docker or Kubernetes as a backend for executing builds.

 Set `engine = "docker"` to use Docker or `engine = "kubernetes"` to use Kubernetes.

+Currently using Kubernetes requires using the S3 cache backend.

 # Environment variables